 Paperform is a more traditional form builder but it aims to find that sweet spot between speed and customisability.
 Its user interface is sleek and Paperform has done a decent job of making extensive opitons easy to navigate.
 The dowside of extensive options is you have to spend time going through them all – only you can decide if this is a productivity issue for you.

-There’s also a Paperform Agency version if you want to use this tool for your customers but it’s disappointing to see no form analytics or optimisation features, once again.
+There’s also a Paperform Agency version if you want to use this tool for your customers.

 10. Google Forms